Resolved

 City Council

-3. City Council revisited the proposed fee and fine schedule overhaul, including a draft shift to a percentage-based building permit fee model that would increase costs for new construction and large commercial projects.
+3. City Council revisited the fee and fine schedule overhaul, including a draft shift to percentage-based building permit fees that would increase costs for new construction and large commercial projects.

 City Council Work Session

-4. Staff said the city has been undercharging and not covering inspection costs; council members raised concerns about large increases and asked for alternative fee structures (including caps and square-footage models).
+4. Staff said the city has been undercharging and not covering inspection costs; council members raised concerns about steep increases and asked for alternative fee structures (including caps and square-footage models).

 City Council Work Session

 5. Council directed staff to return with multiple revised options for the Dec.
-1 meeting; no vote or final decision was recorded for this agenda item.
+1 meeting; no vote was recorded for this discussion item.

 City Council Work Session